AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/registerApplication_1.png)

-* There are two ways to start application registration:
+* There are two ways to start the application registration:
   - If this is your first application you will see the banner "No apps have been registered for Sample Company".
 Click the ADD NEW APP button.

   ![GitHub Logo](../media/registerApplication_2.png)